Tonyjr7/HNG/README.md

 current_datetime: The current date and time(auto-generated).
 github_url: URL to the person's GitHub profile.
 API View
-The ListME view handles the retrieval of all ME objects using Django REST Framework's ListAPIView.
+The ListME view handles the retrieval of one ME objects using Django REST Framework's RetrieveAPIView.